ricardo-rolo/data-science/notes/eda.md

 ## 1. Read, Clean and Validate:

 First, we need to read the data from the source.
 It could be a database, a csv file or other formats.
-After that, it's highly recommended, i would say mandatory, to clean your data, *i.e.*, remove or treat any missing, invalid, incomplete or corrupted data.
+After that, it's highly recommended, i would say mandatory, to clean our data, *i.e.*, remove or treat any missing, invalid, incomplete or corrupted data.

 ### 1.1 Reading